What is the program cost?

 What does the interview look like?

-The interview consists of a 30 minute Skype chat with a Program Director.
+The interview consists of a 30 minute Zoom chat with a Program Director.
 You will be given specific information prior to the interview, with enough time to prepare.

 When will the next program be offered?